maldil/ICSE2023_PyEvolve_Artifacts/README.md

 *For your convenience, we have included all the commands needed in the following steps in the file `~/Desktop/commands.txt`, so that you do not have to type the long commands.*

 **Step 2.4:** You can use the command `java --enable-preview -jar pyevolve-1.0-SNAPSHOT.jar` to view all the required input arguments to successfully run the tool.
+Below are the arguments

+* `-p,--patterns`    This folder contains code change patterns with two types of filenames: those that begin with 'l_', and those that begin with 'r_'.
+These prefixes indicate the rule of a code change before and after.
+It is essential that the names following the prefixes are the same for the tool to correctly identify the files that belong to the same change.
+* `-r,--repositories`  The path to the project repository where the code change must be transplanted.
+This folder houses all of the projects.
+*  `-f,--files`        This file contains the project files that must be reviewed and modified.
+The paths has to be a relative path to the folder indicated by the argument `-r`.
+* `-t,--types`       This folder holds the "type" information of the program elements of the projects found in the project repository (-r).
+This information needs to be inferred and stored in this folder before running the "PyEvolve".
+Instructions for inferring type information can be found in this repository: https://github.com/mlcodepatterns/PythonTypeInformation.
+For your convenience, the type information has already been included in the VirtualBox Image.

 **Step 2.5:** To clone the project `keras` to the folder `~/Desktop/PYEVOLVE_FILES/PROJECTS/keras-team/` please execute following commands.
 * Navigate to the `cd ~/Desktop/PYEVOLVE_FILES/PROJECTS/keras-team/`